blazium-engine/blazium-docs/getting_started/step_by_step/scripting_languages.rst

 ===================

-This lesson will give you an overview of the available scripting languages in Godot.
+This lesson will give you an overview of the available scripting languages in Blazium.
 You will learn the pros and cons of each option.
 In the next part, you will write your first script using GDScript.

 **Scripts attach to a node and extend its behavior**.
 This means that scripts